A Ranking Game for Imitation Learning: Introduction

 \section{Introduction}

 Reinforcement learning relies on environmental reward feedback to learn meaningful behaviors.
-Reward specification is a hard problem~\citep{krakovna2018specification}, thus motivating imitation learning (IL) as a technique to bypass reward specification and learn from expert demonstrations, often via Inverse Reinforcement Learning (IRL) techniques.
-Prior IRL methods suffer from two issues: (1) Optimization is difficult and sample inefficient~\citep{arenz2020non,ho2016generative,ghasemipour2020divergence,fu2017learning}.
-(2) Learning from expert demonstrations and learning from a set of preferences/rankings provide complementary advantages for increasing learning efficiency~\citep{ibarz2018reward,palan2019learning}; however, existing IRL methods that learn from expert demonstrations provide no mechanisms to also incorporate offline preferences.
+Reward specification is a hard problem~\citep{krakovna2018specification}, thus motivating imitation learning (IL) as a technique to bypass reward specification and learn from expert data, often via Inverse Reinforcement Learning (IRL) techniques. \rebt{Imitation learning typically deals with the setting of Learning from Demonstrations (LfD), where expert states and actions are provided to the learning agent.
+A more practical problem in imitation learning is Learning from Observations (LfO), where the learning agent has access to only the expert observations.
+This setting is common when access to expert actions are unavailable such as when learning from accessible observation sources like videos or learning to imitate across different agent morphologies.
+We note that LfD and LfO settings differ from the setting where the agent has access to the environment reward function along with expert transitions, referred to as Reinforcement Learning from Demonstrations (RLfD)~\citep{jing2020reinforcement,zhang2020self,brys2015reinforcement}.}

+Learning to imitate using expert \reb{observations} alone can require efficient exploration when the expert actions are unavailable as in LfO~\citep{kidambi2021mobile}.
+Incorporating preferences over potentially suboptimal trajectories for reward learning can help reduce the exploration burden by regularizing the reward function and providing effective guidance for policy optimization.
+Previous literature in learning from preferences either assumes no environment interaction~\citep{Brown2019ExtrapolatingBS,brown2020safe} or assumes an active query framework with a restricted reward class~\citep{palan2019learning}.
+The classical IRL formulation suffers from two issues: (1) Learning from expert demonstrations and learning from preferences/rankings provide complementary advantages for increasing learning efficiency~\citep{ibarz2018reward,palan2019learning}; however, existing IRL methods that learn from expert demonstrations provide no mechanisms to incorporate offline preferences and vice versa.
+(2) Optimization is difficult, making the learning sample inefficient~\citep{arenz2020non,ho2016generative} due to the adversarial min-max game. \looseness=-1